Artist & Title is a design studio founded by Clayton Vogel.

 In 2009, Vogel became design director at Hufft focusing on residential and hospitality interiors, custom furniture, and project management.
 In 2012 he formed Artist & Title Inc.

 Most recently, Artist & Title designed the reinstallation of the Ringling Circus Museum at the Ringling Museum of Art, and the “We Do Not Dream Alone: The Triennial of Asia” at the Asia Society Museum in New York.
+He also spent 2021 and 2022 working with the Princeton University Art Museum on their soon to be open new art museum.
+He has also been designing art exhibitions for the world-renowned Marie Selby Botanical Gardens in Sarasota, Florida for the last four years.

 Exhibition Design Approach and Phases.